farsonic/nsxez/README.md

 ## Upgrade

-Upgrading has the same requiremetns as installation and has the same format for install with the addition of -U
+Upgrading has the same requirements as installation and has the same format for install with the addition of -U

 `
 pip install -U nsxez